10 Uses for Plastic Pill Bottles

 However.
 There’s one piece of the plastic puzzle that I’ve found as-of-yet unavoidable.
 Pill bottles!
 My vitamins and supplements and over-the-counter medications and, on rare occasions, prescriptions.
 You can’t buy vegan vitamin K2 in bulk (yet!), and you can’t bring your own glass jar to the pharmacist (yet!).
 And so I end up with a stash of empty plastic bottles.

 1. Bring order to your junk drawer!
 Or your craft cabinet, or your hair clip collection, or whatever else you may need to organize.
-Restore sanity to your supplies with a collection of neatly labeled bottles, which are the perfect size for keeping safety pins sequestered, and paper clips contained, and glittery sequins separated.
+Restore sanity to your supplies with a collection of neatly labeled bottles, which are just the right size for keeping safety pins sequestered, paper clips contained, and glittery sequins separated.
 Thank goodness!

 2. Tidy up your tool chest.
 If your garage looks anything like mine, it’s probably pretty frightening.
 But, carpenters, you can begin to conquer the chaos.
 Vitamin bottles – the big multivitamin ones especially – are perfect for taming the tool box overflow.
 Screws in one.
 Hex nuts in another.
 And so on.
 Remember to label carefully – a Sharpie works well – to keep the calm.

 3. Make a miniature portable sewing kit.
-Prescription bottles are just the right size and shape for a sewing needle, a small spool or two, a few straight pins, and a few plain buttons.
+Prescription bottles are exactly the size and shape you need for a sewing needle, a small spool or two, several straight pins, and a few plain buttons in various colors.
 A sewing kit can be a real lifesaver!

-4. Create a little “car kit”.
-Keep a bottle in your glove box and stock it with loose change for parking meters, small bills for coffee and toll booth emergencies, band aids, a tampon, an extra guitar pick, etc. Have fun with it.
+4. Create a little “car kit.”
+Keep a bottle in your glove box and stock it with loose change for parking meters, small bills for coffee and toll booth emergencies, bandaids, a tampon, an extra guitar pick ... whatever you consider the essentials.
+Have fun with it.

 5. Store your teas and spices.
 I buy all my herbs in bulk, and pill bottles make for great airtight storage containers.
-Just make sure you clean them well and clearly label the contents.
+Just be sure that you clean them well before repurposing, and clearly label the contents.

 7. Make mini ice packs!
 Just fill them with water and freeze.
 These are perfect for packed lunches and impromptu picnics.
 They’re also great for getting frozen foods home from the grocery store!